Nominations have opened for IAATI's International Board

 IAATI is seeking nominations from enthusiastic members who are interested in joining our International Board to help manage and shape the future of IAATI.

-- Position you would like to be considered for (i.e. Associate Director, Director, Vice President, President)
+- The Board position you would like to be considered for (i.e. Associate Director, Director, Vice President, President)

 - Your Membership Number and the number of years that you have been an IAATI member

-- The number of IAATI seminar/conferences you have attended
+- The number of IAATI conferences you have attended

 - Your work history and current employment

-- Other positions you have held within IAATI Chapters/Branches and local auto theft associations
+- Any positions you have held within your IAATI Chapter/Branch, local auto theft associations, or other relevant organizations

-- Ideas and experiences that you have that may benefit IAATI
+- Ideas, skills, and experiences that you have that may benefit IAATI

-Presently sitting officers who may advance to the next higher position shall also provide the nominating committee the following:
+Presently sitting officers who wish to renominate for a position (or higher position) are asked to also provide the nominating committee with the following:

-- Briefly describe your accomplishments while in present office
+- Briefly describe your accomplishments while in the present office.

-- How you fulfilled the Constitution and By-law requirements of your particular office for the past year
+- How have you fulfilled the Constitution and By-law requirements of your particular office for the past year?

-- What you presently see for IAATI in the future and how you might assist
+- How do you want to see IAATI develop and grow in the coming years, and how you might assist?

 What is the role of the IAATI Board?

-The Board acts on behalf of the members and its branches and chapters to ensure that the organization remains viable and effective both in the present and for the future.
+The Board acts on behalf of the members and its branches and chapters to ensure that the organization remains viable and effective both in the present and in the future.

 The IAATI Board is not responsible for the financial operations of the separate chapters and branches.
 This is the responsibility of the individual boards of each branch and chapter.